complexorganizations/content-blocker/.github/readme.md

 Is it possible for you to remove my domain off the blacklist if I pay you?
 - No

+What's the best way to get my list in here?
+- To be considered for inclusion, your list must be updated at least once every 30 days and contain at least 1000 domains.

 ### Credits
 Open Source Community